 Now "Christmas in the Heartland" is not a complicated movie as we have Kara pretending to be Jessie and getting to experience the warmth of everyday living and the closeness of family who are there for each other.
 On the other hand you have the down to earth Jessie pretending to be Kara and making a difference in her grandparent's lives by bringing some goodness in to their life which breaks with their posh ways.
 It is a charming movie which has a cast that most people will recognize someone be it Bo Derek playing a snobby grandmother to Shelley Long playing a more family orientated one and some will simply hear Christopher Rich's voice and remember him as Melissa Joan Hart's father in "Melissa & Joey".

 The thing is in trying to be this touching drama about people discovering what is important "Christmas in the Heartland" ends up laying some things on a bit thick especially in trying to do the parallel aspect of Kara and Jessie having things in common.
 What it does is make "Christmas in the Heartland" a drama but with a forced side which at times borders on being corny.

 What this all boils down to is that "Christmas in the Heartland" is a nice family drama which is set at Christmas.
-But the tone of the movie is very much aimed at being suitable for young and old a like and as such the mix of drama and fun don't always come together smoothly.
+But the tone of the movie is very much aimed at being suitable for young and old a like and as such the mix of drama and fun don't always quote work or come together smoothly.

 Tags: Christmas Movies